Raina-Hong/AI-lead-generation-recommendation-analytics/report/project_report.md

 **Insight:** the LLM-enhanced seller action layer generated **15,000 seller-facing recommendations** across seven action types.
 The largest categories were `send_limited_time_offer` (**49.86%**), `highlight_delivery_reliability` (**19.94%**), and `send_discount_or_bundle` (**18.72%**).

 **Impact:** lead scores and recommendation scores are useful for ranking, but they are not enough for SMB sellers.
-Sellers need to know what action to take next.
+Many SMB sellers do not have the time or analytical resources to interpret raw model outputs, so they need the platform to translate signals into simple next-best actions.
 By translating intent categories into seller-facing actions, the system becomes more usable for non-technical sellers.

 **Action:** integrate the seller action layer into a seller dashboard or CRM-style workflow.
 The platform could allow sellers to filter high-priority leads, view recommended actions, and generate follow-up scripts for live selling, product messages, or campaign outreach.